Phyno: Early life and music career

 In June 2013, Phyno performed for 25 minutes in Owerri as part of the Star Music Trek tour.
-He toured with D'banj, Burna Boy, Chidinma, Vector, Pucado, Seyi Shay, Show Dem Camp, Kay Switch and Sean Tizzle as a supporting act on the 2013 Hennessy Artistry Club Tour.
+As a supporting act on the 2013 Hennessy Artistry Club Tour, he toured with D'banj, Burna Boy, Chidinma, Vector, Pucado, Seyi Shay, Show Dem Camp, Kay Switch and Sean Tizzle.
 The music video for "Man of the Year (Obago)" was uploaded to YouTube on 20 August 2013.
-It was also shot and directed by Clarence Peters in Abakpa Nike, and features a cameo appearance from Illbliss.
+It was also directed by Clarence Peters in Abakpa Nike and features a cameo appearance from Illbliss.
 In September 2013, the Nigerian Broadcasting Corporation banned the music video from being broadcast.
-The album's third single "Parcel" was released on 11 October 2013.
-It was originally titled "Parcel (a BIG Nwa)".
+The album's third single "Parcel", originally titled "Parcel (a Big Nwa)", was released on 11 October 2013.
+The music video for "Parcel" was recorder by Peters and released on 19 February 2014.

-The music video for "Parcel" was shot by Clarence Peters and released on 19 February 2014.
 "O Set" was released as the album's fourth single on 4 March 2014.
 The song was produced by WizzyPro and features vocals by P-Square.
-The music video for the song was directed by Jude Engees Okoye.
+The song's music video was directed by Jude Engees Okoye.
 On 22 May 2014, Phyno released the music video for "Alobam", which was directed by Clarence Peters.
-Produced by Major Bangz, the song is an Igbo slang for "My Guy".
+"Alobam" was produced by Major Bangz and is an Igbo slang for "My Guy".
 On 2 September 2014, Phyno released the video for his "Authe (Authentic)" song with Flavour.
-On 7 October 2014, he released the Major Bangz-produced track "Yayo".
-It debuted at number 8 on the Pulse Music Video charts.
+On 7 October 2014, he released the Major Bangz-produced track "Yayo", which debuted at number 8 on the Pulse Music Video chart.
 Phyno performed at the 2014 edition of the Star Music Trek tour in Nsukka, Enugu State.
-The Clarence Peters-directed music video for "Yayo" premiered on 5 January 2015.
-Opeoluwani Akintayo of The Daily Times of Nigeria gave the video an overall rating of 8 stars of 10, commending its use of props.
+The Peters-directed music video for "Yayo" premiered on 5 January 2015.
+Opeoluwani Akintayo of The Daily Times of Nigeria gave the video an overall rating of 8 of 10, commending its use of props.

 Phyno's collaborative album with Olamide, titled 2 Kings, was released on 1 April 2015.
 Both rappers announced plans for the album's release on social media.
-In March 2019, Phyno announced plans to release his third studio album Deal With It.
-The album was supported by the singles "Agu" and "The Bag".
-It features guest appearances from Olamide, Falz, Davido, Don Jazzy, Zoro, Runtown and Teni.
+Phyno announced plans to release his third studio album, Deal With It, in March 2019.
+Supported by the singles "Agu" and "The Bag", the album features guest appearances from Olamide, Falz, Davido, Don Jazzy, Zoro, Runtown and Teni.
 In July 2021, Phyno released the single "Bia".

 Artistry

 Phyno told the Nigerian Tribune he raps in Igbo because he respects his culture and loves being himself.
 Although he primarily raps in Igbo, he incorporates a bit of Nigerian Pidgin and English into his music.
-Phyno believes the elements of music makes it borderless.
+Phyno believes the elements of music make it borderless.